DevlessTeam/docs/quick-start.md

 A service in devless is a set of functionality that goes together.
 For example, it could be a contact book, a blog or even something larger as a web shop.
 We will start easy, with creating a \*\*contact list\*\*.
 Hit the big, friendly, "create a service" button.

 In the following dialog, you only need to fill in the **name and description**.
-Enter "Contacts", and enter a suiting description.
+Enter "contacts" as the name, and enter a suiting description.
 Then, hit create.

 #### Step 4: Set up a data table